0glabs/0g-storage-node/doc/architecture.md

 ## Dependencies

-The ZeroG Storage Node depends on [ZeroG Storage Contract](https://github.com/zero-gravity-labs/zerog-storage-contracts/tree/main) and is connected with [ZeroG Storage Client](https://github.com/zero-gravity-labs/zerog-storage-client).
-It is also depended by the [ZeroG Storage KV](https://github.com/zero-gravity-labs/zerog-storage-kv).

-* ZeroG Storage Contract: It essentially provides two abi interfaces for ZeroG Storage Node to interact with the on-chain contracts.
-  * ZgsFlow: It contains apis to submit chunk data.
-  * PoraMine: It contains apis to submit PoRA answers.
-* ZeroG Storage Client: It is used to interact with certain ZeroG Storage Nodes to upload/download files.
-* ZeroG Storage KV: It is used
+The ZeroG Storage Node is depended by the [ZeroG Storage KV](https://github.com/zero-gravity-labs/zerog-storage-kv).
+ZeroG Storage KV is essentially a wrapper layer on top of ZeroG Storage Node in order to provide mutable kv store and transaction processing to applications.
+ZeroG DA uses the kv store to store metadata of the data blobs.